Two-Year Community-Based Bachelor of Education After-Degree

 Geographic Eligibility

 Preference for admission into this program is given to students in rural and remote areas of Alberta.
-As Field Experience practicum placements can be arranged across Alberta, in the Northwest Territories, and in rural and remote British Columbia, students in these areas may also be considered.
+As Field Experience practicum placements can be arranged across Alberta, in the Territories, and in rural and remote British Columbia, students in these areas may also be considered.

 Please Note: Graduates of this program will meet the teacher certification requirements for the Province of Alberta.
 Certification in other jurisdictions is not guaranteed.